3 Essential Habits Every CEO Must Build Into Company Culture

 Empowerment for ALL generations, is about claiming sovereignty over one’s life energy and well-being.

 Old school thinking suggests unleashing empowerment organizationally will result in chaos.
-But in the natural world, systems navigate complex change perfectly during chaos – the system will correct and resolve naturally, even if a part of it becomes extinct.
-(What pet projects and ideas, if made extinct in your business, would make room for change?)
+But in the natural world, systems navigate complex change perfectly during the chaos.
+The system will correct and resolve naturally, even if a part of it becomes extinct.
+What pet projects and ideas, if made extinct in your business, would make room for change?

-Teaching freedom and responsibility is possible in every company; even highly regulated industries (airlines, food service, healthcare).
-You can always find ways to feed people’s innate huger for freedom of choice.
+Teaching freedom and responsibility is possible in every company; even in highly regulated industries like airlines, food service, and healthcare.
+You can always find ways to feed people’s innate hunger for the freedom of choice.

 Habit #2: Embrace Resistance.

 Newton’s 3rd law of motion states: “For every action, there is an equal and opposite reaction.”
 In an advanced society, freedom is defined by the ability to set limits.
-Yes is defined by No. Wise leaders know that initiating change – the heartbeat of any business – will be met with resistance. (either passive or active?)
+Yes is defined by No. Wise leaders know that initiating change – the heartbeat of any business will be met with resistance.

 The iconic “Yes-Man” of 1960’s culture has no place in today’s business.
-When a culture creates fear to speak up … or the inability to say “No” to the boss or engage in vigorous debate … this creates a brick wall to change.
+When a culture breeds fear of speaking up, and the inability to say “No” to the boss or engage in a vigorous debate this creates a brick wall that impedes change.
 When you’re about protecting the status quo, you’re not pointed to the future.

-Do you, the President, walk AND talk a core value of challenging the status quo, ideas, sacred cows?
+Do you, the President, walk and talk a core value of challenging the status quo, ideas, and sacred cows?

 Conflict-aversion is a long-standing problem in many native cultures.
-Speaking as an American, my generation (Boomer) was raised by the “children are to be seen and not heard” generation.
+Speaking as an American, my generation (Baby Boomers) was raised by the “children are to be seen and not heard” generation.
 We were (mostly) not taught how to debate and disagree, effectively.
-In business, healthy conflict, dissension and debate is crucial, yet most people are not schooled in it.
-This leads to shuttles blowing up mid-air, costly mistakes and overruns on projects, being blind-sided by a more tuned-in competitor.
+In business, healthy conflict, dissension, and debate are crucial, yet most people are not schooled in it.
+This leads to shuttles blowing up mid-air, costly mistakes and overruns on projects, or being blind-sided by a more tuned-in competitor.

-Embracing “No” energy – often suppressed or forbidden – doesn’t make it go away.
-It just goes underground.
-Demonstrate visibly that the ability to call “No!” (in respectful ways) is an important skill for employees.
+Suppressing or forbidding “No” energy doesn’t make it go away.
+Rather it pushes it underground to fester and grow.
+Demonstrate visibly that the ability to disagree in respectful ways is an important skill for all employees.
 The ability to act from curiosity and facilitate debate is an essential habit for the modern leader.

-Practice this beginning with the top team, and promote leaders who can engage healthy debate.
+Practice this beginning with the top team, and promote leaders who can both foster and engage in healthy debate.

-In the chaos, inevitably will emerge order – and stronger buy-in to change.
+In the chaos, inevitably will emerge order and stronger buy-in to change efforts.